 - Disposing of PHI improperly

-- Failing to manage risks/implement policies around PHI
+- Failing to manage risks or implementing improper security safeguards around PHI

 - Failing to maintain and monitor PHI access logs

-- Failing to sign HIPAA-compliant business associate agreements (BAAs) with vendors
+- Failing to sign HIPAA-compliant business associate agreements with vendors

 - Not providing patients with copies of their PHI on request